customwrapperoffline/pythonfilebrowser/README.md

 # How to use this thing
 Once you launched the file, you can see *the instructions in the terminal*.

-# Easter eggs
-Type in "I type hotdogs" (without quotes) and it will type: Happy Hotdogs!

 # What can you do in this time
 You can delete, go back, create folders and files, edit files, and view the current OS version and name.